eyeson-team/api/content/api-reference/index.md

 ## Broadcast

-To connect a eyeson room with a broadcast you have to provide a valid streaming URL.
+To connect an eyeson room with a broadcast you have to provide a valid streaming URL.
 To receive one please follow the instructions from [YouTube](yt-streaming-api), [Facebook](fb-streaming-api), or other.